metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_configuration_v1alpha1_manifest.md

 Optional:

 - `content` (String) Holds the configuration keys and values.
-This field is a workaround for issues found in kubebuilder and code-generator.
-Refer to https://github.com/kubernetes-sigs/kubebuilder/issues/528 and https://github.com/kubernetes/code-generator/issues/50 for more details.
-Represents the content of the configuration file.
+This field is a workaround for issues found in kubebuilder and code-generator.Refer to https://github.com/kubernetes-sigs/kubebuilder/issues/528 and https://github.com/kubernetes/code-generator/issues/50 for more details.Represents the content of the configuration file.
 - `parameters` (Map of String) Represents the updated parameters for a single configuration file.